ultraseedbox/USB-Docs/Tutorials and Guides/rclone/rclone Optimizations for Apps.md

 * `Generate intro video markers`: never
 * `Generate chapter thumbnails`: never
 * `Analyze audio tracks for loudness`: never
-  * The following settings do a full download of the file and is only used to create intro markers, generate thumbnails and analyze audio track of each file.
+  * The following settings do a full download of the file and is only used to create intro markers, generate thumbnails and analyze the audio track of each file.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-08/image-1596905991296.png"></p>